don-sabu/Miniproject-Works/_Docs/Zeroth_review_presentation/Pranav.md

     2. Variability: The handwriting styles may vary significantly among different teachers, requiring robust preprocessing techniques for accurate extraction.

-    3. Layout: The marks are organized in a structured layout, aligned in columns or rows corresponding to different questions or sections of the answer sheet.
+    3. Layout: The marks are organized in a structured layout, aligned in rows and columns corresponding to different questions or sections of the answer sheet.

     4. Dataset Size: The dataset comprises enough samples to train and validate the custom model effectively, ensuring robust performance across different writing styles.